Old Quebec City in the Summer: 3 Day Travel Itinerary

 From Place Royale, walk on until you find the antiques district.
 Spend some time walking along rues St. Pierre and St. Paul.
 The area is full of restored warehouses and buildings that are now devoted to antiques, art galleries and unique retail finds.

-When your belly rumbles, walk toward the water and follow the boardwalk to Old Port.
+Have dinner in nearby Old Port.
 This section of town has been a working port for over 400 years.
 Find a restaurant or pub and enjoy drinks and dinner by the water.
-Afterward, stroll the boardwalk lined with restaurants, bars, ships, and shops.
+Afterward, stroll the boardwalk.
 On a summer evening, it should be easy to find live music to enjoy.

 Day 3: Biking along the St. Laurence, a Ferry Ride, and Artist’s Ally

-Begin the day in Old Port.
-Several businesses in the area offer bike rentals.
-Cycle along wharfs and waterfront on marked bike trails for an hour or so.
+Begin the day in Old Port where several businesses offer bike rentals.
+Cycle along wharfs and waterfront on marked bike trails.
 Next, take a Ferry Ride across the St. Laurence River to Levi.
-You can catch the ferry behind the large Place Champlain parking lot.
-It is a short ride across the river (approximately 15 minutes), and then the ride back.
+It is a short ride from Place Chaplain across the river (approximately 15 minutes), and then the ride back.
 There are stunning views of the city and it’s fun to get out on the water.

 Au revoir for now!
 Laura and Randy